theory/justatheory/content/post/past/politics/tv/outfoxed/index.md

 image:
   src: outfoxed.jpeg
   alt: Outfoxed
-  title: Buy “Outfoxed” from Amazon.com
+  title: Buy "Outfoxed" from Amazon.com
   class: "frame right"
   link: https://www.amazon.com/exec/obidos/ASIN/B0002HDXTQ/justatheory-20
 ---

-I'm going to have to [order] the “[Outfoxed]” DVD and give it a look.
+I'm going to have to [order] the "[Outfoxed]" DVD and give it a look.
 It got a great [writeup] in the *New York Times*.

   [order]: https://www.amazon.com/exec/obidos/ASIN/B0002HDXTQ/justatheory-20